Back

 Additionally, many firms charge fees for trader evaluations, courses, mentorships, or premium tools, which further boost their income.
 Profitability varies widely based on trader performance and market conditions.

-How do prop firms earn money?
+How do prop firms make money?

 Do prop firms give you real money?